 Wrong-way driver dies in head-on crash on Jacksboro Highway

-One person died in northwest Fort Worth early Sunday morning after driving the wrong way on Jacksboro Highway and striking an oncoming vehicle head-on, according to Fort Worth police.
+One person died near the town of Lakeside early Saturday morning after driving the wrong way on Jacksboro Highway and striking an oncoming vehicle head-on, according to Fort Worth police.

 The wrong-way driver was pronounced dead at the scene, police said, and the single occupant of the other vehicle is in stable condition after being transported to a local hospital.
-Units responded to the scene in the 7600 block of Jacksboro Highway at around 2 a.m., following a report of a major accident, police said.
+Units responded to the scene in the 7600 block of Jacksboro Highway in the area of Lake Worth and Lakeside at around 2 a.m., following a report of a major accident, police said.

 Police didn’t release the identity of the victim.